caijw/learn/v8/mark.md

 After the handle scope of a local handle has been deleted the garbage collector will no longer track the object stored in the handle and may deallocate it.
 The behavior of accessing a handle for which the handle scope has been deleted is undefined.

 v8::Local:

+Note: The handle stack is not part of the C++ call stack, but the handle scopes are embedded in the C++ stack.
+Handle scopes can only be stack-allocated, not allocated with new.

 An object reference managed by the v8 garbage collector.